-Rococo have teamed up with the kitchen expert Magnet to make a number of exquisite chocolates in one of their kitchens and have produced videos to show us how it’s done.
-In this YouTube video, principal chocolatier Barry Johnson makes Passion Fruit and Rosemary Caramels in the Integra White range at the Magnet Kensington Showroom.
-It’s an eleven minute step by step guide showing how to produce elegant chocolates including essential techniques such as how to use a mould, make caramel and those all-important finishing touches that delight the eye.
+Rococo have teamed up with the kitchen expert Magnet to make a number of exquisite chocolates in one of their kitchens.
+They’ve produced a number of videos to show us how it’s done.
+In this YouTube video, principal chocolatier Barry Johnson makes passion fruit and rosemary caramels in the Integra White range at the Magnet Kensington Showroom.
+It’s an eleven minute step by step guide showing how to produce elegant chocolates including essential techniques, such as how to use a mould, make caramel and those all-important finishing touches that delight the eye.

 Passionfruit and Rosemary Caramel Chocolates